Stonek79/front-project/docs/storybook.md

 The project describes story cases for each component.
 Requests to the server are mocked using storybook-addon-mock.

-The file with the stories is created next to the component with the .stories.tsx extension
+The file with the stories is created next to the component with the MainLayout.stories.tsx extension

 You can run storybook with the command:
 - `npm run storybook`